rahulranjansah/hapsira/docs/source/quickstart.md

   ```

 - The reference frame of the orbit will be one pseudo-inertial frame around the attractor.
-  You can retrieve it using the {py:attr}`~poliastro.twobody.orbit.scalar.Orbit.frame` property:
+  You can retrieve it using the {py:attr}`~hapsira.twobody.orbit.scalar.Orbit.frame` property:
   ```python
   >>> orb.get_frame()
   <GCRS Frame (obstime=J2000.000, obsgeoloc=(0., 0., 0.) m, obsgeovel=(0., 0., 0.) m / s)>